oils-for-unix/oils/doc/error-handling.md

 We've reviewed how POSIX shell and bash work, and showed fundamental problems with the shell language.

-But when you're using Oil, you don't have to worry about any of this!
+But when you're using Oil, **you don't have to worry about any of this**!

 ### Oil Fails On Every Error